• Home

 "alpha"

-No occasion, being both limited by an initial occasion, and limiting another subsequent occasion, entails that the initial occasion does not limit the subsequent occasion.
+No occasion, being both limited by an initial occasion, and limiting another subsequent occasion, entails that the complement of the initial occasion limits a selection of the second occasion.

 α ⊇ ∅ ⊇ β ⊢ ¬α ⊇ [β]